ZakYeo/gpt-command/README.md

 This script automatically adds the current directory (where `gpt.py` is located) to your `PATH` by appending a line to your `~/.zshrc` file.
 After running the script, please restart your Terminal or run `source ~/.zshrc` to apply the changes.

-Now, you can simply type `gpt <command>` from any directory in your Terminal to run the script.
+Now, you can simply type `gpt <query>` from any directory in your Terminal to run the script.

 ### Setting Up on Windows